 The evening was blessed with the presence of three former Principals of Dumisani, and between them (ably supported by David Meredith and Bob Akroyd) they led us through some of the history of Dumisani and its plans and hopes for the future.
-Rev Dr Alistair I. Wilson introduced the evening and its main speaker, Dr Jack Whytock.
-Dr Whytock then took the floor to offer a fascinating and uplifting insight into the last four decades of Dumisani.
+David Meredith introduced the evening and invited Rev Dr Alistair I. Wilson to pray after the singing of a Psalm.
+David welcomed the evening's main speaker, Dr Jack Whytock. who then took the floor to offer a fascinating and uplifting insight into the last four decades of Dumisani.

 Dumisani Bible School, as Dr Whytock explained, originated out of the mid-19th century ‘Bible School’ movement, which sought to educate all Christians in the Bible, evangelism and mission.
 Alongside this, and most exciting for us at Free Church Books, this movement also sought to provide cheap, mass-produced Christian literature for all; selling everything possible for Christian growth.
 In February 1979, therefore, the ‘Dimbaza Reformed Bible School’ was established by a local church partnership, and its work of Bible teaching and literature ministry was immediately encouraging.
 In 1987, the school moved to King William’s Town, and became ‘Dumisani Bible School’; ‘dumisani’ being the Xhosa word for ‘praise’.
 In the years that followed, the printing and literature work increased, and was accompanied by the introduction of higher educational degrees to run alongside the full range of Bible School classes.
 In this way, ‘Dumisani Theological Institute & Bible School’, as it became known, has touched the lives of thousands of people.
 And these people have gone on to do a remarkable gospel work in South Africa, and continue to do so today.